Lizzie Doten: Later life

 Doten published her last book in 1871, and she retired from speaking in 1880, ostensibly for health reasons; however, according to at least one source, “Miss Doten withdrew from the lecture field and mediumistic work by reason of the fact that she had become unable to determine the point at which her personality ceased to act and the agency of spirit influence began.”

 In 1902, at the age of 75, Doten married her long-time companion Z. (Zabdiel) Adams Willard (1826–1918).
 It was her first marriage and his second, after the death of his first wife, Lucy, in 1901.

 During the 1880s she spent time with the Willards in Calaveras County, California, where he owned the Oro y Plata quartz, silver and gold mine, and invented mining processes and equipment.
 Until 1870, Willard had worked in his family firm in Boston, Simon Willard Clocks.

 After their marriage, the Willards lived in Brookline, Massachusetts.
 Lizzie Doten Willard died on January 15, 1913, at the age of 85.
+She lies buried in the Willard family plot at Mount Auburn Cemetery.